SysKitTeam/docs-point/storage-management/storage-reports.md

 The Site Storage Metrics report displays your storage consumption across your sites over time.

-The report lets you check on the amount of storage used by sites in your tenant.
-This makes it easier to maintain and organize your sites in order to optimize storage per site.
+The report lets you check the amount of storage used by sites in your tenant.
+This makes it easier to maintain and organize your sites to optimize storage per site.

 ### Generate Site Storage Report